ppy/osu-wiki/news/2025/2025-02-xx-osu-tablets-return.md

 And they had problems.

-Those [old school osu! tablets](/wiki/Guides/Tablet_purchase#osu!store) had input detection issues and a *heavy* battery inside the pen, leading to less-than-ideal circle clicking conditions.
+Those [old school osu!tablets](/wiki/Guides/Tablet_purchase#osu!store) had input detection issues and a *heavy* battery inside the pen, leading to less-than-ideal circle clicking conditions.

-Despite their downsides, early osu! tablets were still popular among first-time tablet users.
+Despite their downsides, early osu!tablets were still popular among first-time tablet users.
 Tablets often recommended by pro players were more expensive, and beginners naturally wanted to test the waters before diving in with a pricey peripheral.

 The tradeoffs between "introductory" and "pro player" tablets are tough to balance, so... we'll leave the choice to you.

-We plan to offer two osu! tablets: the [**intro tablet**](#intro-tablet) and the [**pro tablet**](#pro-tablet)!
+We plan to offer two osu!tablets: the [**intro tablet**](#intro-tablet) and the [**pro tablet**](#pro-tablet)!

 ## [intro tablet](LINK)